tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

     FFTShiftFilter->SetNumberOfSlices(nSlices);
     FFTShiftFilter->Update(&stream);

-The CUDA stream is assigned by simply passing the reference to the stream (&stream) to the FFTShift2DFilter:: Update function.
+The CUDA stream is assigned by simply passing the reference to the stream (&stream) to the FFTShift2DFilter::Update function.
 The other filters work in the same way.

 \section memory Host Memory Pointers